BerkeleyLab/inference-engine/README.md

 The [example] subdirectory contains demonstrations of several relatively simple use cases.
 We recommend reviewing the examples to see how to handle basic tasks such as configuring a network training run or reading a neural network and using it to perform inference.

-The [demo] subdirectory contains demonstration applications that depend on Inference-Engine but build separately due to requiring additional prerequisites such as NetCDF and HDF5.
+The [demo] subdirectory contains demonstration applications that depend on Fiats but build separately due to requiring additional prerequisites such as NetCDF and HDF5.
 The demonstration applications
  - Train a cloud microphysics model surrogate for the Intermediate Complexity Atmospheric Research ([ICAR]) package,
  - Perform inference using a pretrained model for aerosol dynamics in the Energy Exascale Earth System ([E3SM]) package, and